 Donoussa (Donousa) belongs to the Small Cyclades but it is quite remote from the other islands of the group, and that makes it one of the least visited and off the beaten track destinations.
 It comprises of a main village and a couple of terrific sandy beaches which are highly estimated by wild nature lovers.

 Except for Stavros, there are two other settlements, or rather neighborhoods.
 Some of Donoussa beaches are frequented by campers and naturists in July and August.
-Kendros/Kedros and Livadi which are considered to be the largest and the best beaches on the island, as Kedros is close to Stavros and offers a small beach cantina in the summer.
+Kendros/Kedros and Livadi are considered the largest and the best beaches of the island, as Kedros is close to Stavros and offers a small beach cantina in the summer.
 Other beaches include Kalotaritissa and the pebbly Sapounohoma and Fikio.